The Tolerance Induction Program® (TIP)

 Purpose

-The Launch Visit allows our providers to collect your child's data, create their individualized dosing strategy, and make recommendations to prepare their system for food immunotherapy.
+The Launch Visit allows our providers to collect your data, create your individualized dosing strategy, and make recommendations to prepare your system for food immunotherapy.

-Throughout your child's 2-5 day Launch Visit, your child will undergo a 24-hour patch test and meet with one of our physicians to review the results and their treatment plan, based on our analytics.
+Throughout your 2-5 day Launch Visit, you will undergo a 24-hour patch test and meet with one of our physicians to review the results and your treatment plan, based on our analytics.
 Patients will also complete their first Food Challenge at this visit.

 Day 1: Patch Day

-During day 1, a patch that contains physical food allergens will be placed on your child's back.
-This enclosed patch will remain on your child's back for 24 hours.
-This allows us to assess how your child's GI tract reacts to various allergens.
+During day 1, a patch that contains physical food allergens will be placed on your back.
+This enclosed patch will remain on your back for 24 hours.
+This allows us to assess how your GI tract reacts to various allergens.
 Please keep the patch clean and dry, avoiding bathing and any heavy activity or sweating during the test.
-Children 7 years of age and older will have a Pulmonary Function Test (PFT).
+Patients 7 years of age and older will have a Pulmonary Function Test (PFT).

 What is a Patch Test?